Skip to content

 Using VASP at ALCF

 VASP is commercial software.
-Access to binaries compiled by ALCF can only be accessed after the user requesting access has been verified to be on the VASP license by an official VASP license distributor.
+Access to binaries compiled by ALCF can only be granted after the user requesting access has been verified to be on the VASP license by an official VASP license distributor.

 To access the VASP binary at ALCF, please email the details listed directly below to support@alcf.anl.gov.
-It can take up to 5 - 10 business days to verify a VASP license.
+It can take up to 5–10 business days to verify a VASP license.

 VASP support policy

-ALCF compiles the latest release of VASP on a per request basis.
+ALCF compiles the latest release of VASP on a per-request basis.
 We do not offer support for compiling customized versions of VASP with plugins.
 We are able to provide Makefiles and step-by-step build instructions to users with a verified VASP license.
 Support for scientific runs that encounter performance or numerical issues should be directed to the official VASP support mailing list or the VASP user forum.
-Limited support is available for fatal errors encountered at run time.
+Limited support is available for fatal errors encountered at runtime.

 How to obtain the code

-VASP 6.x.x in Polaris (NVHPC+OpenACC+OpenMP+CUDA math+CrayMPI)
+VASP 6.4.x or 6.5.x in Polaris (NVHPC+OpenACC+OpenMP+CUDA math+CrayMPI)

 General compiling/installing instructions provided by VASP support